Automatic transmission: Other positions and modes

-Many modern transmissions also include modes to adjust the shift logic to prefer either power or fuel economy.
-"Sport" (also called "Power" or "Performance") modes cause gear shifts to occur at higher RPM, to improve acceleration.
-"Economy" (also called "Eco" or "Comfort") modes cause gear shifts to occur at lower RPM to reduce fuel consumption.
+Many modern transmissions include modes to adjust the shift logic to prefer either power or fuel economy.
+"Sport" (also called "Power" or "Performance") modes cause gear shifts to occur at higher engine speeds, allowing higher acceleration.
+"Economy" (also called "Eco" or "Comfort") modes cause gear shifts to occur at lower engine speeds to reduce fuel consumption.

 Manual controls

 Since the 1990s, systems to manually request a specific gear or an upshift/downshift have become more common.
 These manumatic transmissions offer the driver greater control over the gear selection that the traditional modes to restrict the transmission to the lower gears.

 Use of the manumatic functions are typically achieved either via paddles located beside the steering column, or "+" and "-" controls on the gear selector.
 Some cars offer drivers both methods to request a manual gear selection.

 Continuously variable transmission (CVT)

 A continuously variable transmission (CVT) can change seamlessly through a continuous (infinite) range of gear ratios, compared with other automatic transmissions that provide a limited number of gear ratios in fixed steps.
-The flexibility of a CVT with suitable control may allow the engine to operate at a constant RPM while the vehicle moves at varying speeds.
+The flexibility of a CVT with suitable control may allow the engine to operate at a constant angular velocity while the vehicle moves at varying speeds.

-CVTs are used in automobiles, tractors, UTVs, motor scooters, snowmobiles, and earthmoving equipment.
+CVTs are used in cars, tractors, UTVs, motor scooters, snowmobiles, and earthmoving equipment.

-The most common type of CVT uses two pulleys connected by a belt or chain, however, several other designs have also been used at times.
+The most common type of CVT uses two pulleys connected by a belt or chain, however, several other designs have also been used.